joshtynjala/building-adobe-air-applications/developing-air-applications-for-television-devices/debugging-air-for-tv-applications.md

 - It does not simulate the limitations of the StageVideo object.
 Typically, you use the StageVideo class, not the Video class, to play a video when targeting AIR for TV devices.
-The StageVideo class takes advantage of performance benefits of the device’s hardware, but has display limitations.
+The StageVideo class takes advantage of performance benefits of the device's hardware, but has display limitations.
 ADL plays the video on the desktop without these limitations.
 Therefore, test playing video on the target device.